 Migrating a WordPress Website to use SSL

 If you are changing a site that has not previously used SSL, or you are moving your site from a development server without SSL to a live server with SSL, you will need to migrate the site over to use the HTTPS prefix.
-In these cases, simply changing the WordPress HOME and SITE URLs is often not sufficient.
-The reason for this is that images and other references in your posts, pages and other content are not affected by these settings, so when you view a page using HTTPS you may get mixed-content warnings in your browser.
-For detailed explanations and help, please refer to some of the links at the beginning of this article.
+In these cases, simply changing the WordPress HOME and SITE URL is often not sufficient.
+The reason for this is that images and other references in your posts, pages and other content may not be affected by these settings, so when you view a page using HTTPS you may get mixed-content warnings in your browser.

 Resolving Mixed-content Errors